ExplorerMunchkin/Disaster-Tweets-Kaggle/readme.md

-This project was developed for this [Kaggle Competition](https://www.kaggle.com/c/nlp-getting-started)
+The project was developed for this [Kaggle Competition](https://www.kaggle.com/c/nlp-getting-started)

 Scoring 0.80416 on the Public Leaderboard.
 It's written in Python.